 The Compensation Committee grants annual cash incentive awards to our executive officers to provide an incentive to executives to achieve financial goals that are tied to the current fiscal year.
 For fiscal 2014, the Compensation Committee changed the balance between revenue performance and earnings per share, or EPS, performance in the annual cash incentives to reflect Vistaprint's strategic goal to grow its revenue while maintaining profitability: In fiscal 2014 the annual cash incentive awards were based 70% on Vistaprint's achievement of full-year constant currency revenue goals and 30% on Vistaprint's achievement of full-year EPS goals determined by the Compensation Committee based on our annual budget approved by the Supervisory Board, while the fiscal 2013 awards placed more emphasis on revenue goals, with a 90/10 split between revenue and EPS.
-For purposes of calculating these annual incentives, the Compensation Committee defines "constant currency revenue" as consolidated net revenue for Vistaprint and its subsidiaries for the fiscal year, adjusted to use the same currency exchange rates as set forth in Vistaprint's budget for the fiscal year, calculated in accordance with U.S. GAAP with some exclusions for income or expenses relating to certain specific events that the Committee believes would introduce inaccurate reflections of management-driven performance.
+For purposes of calculating these annual incentives, the Compensation Committee defines "constant currency revenue" as consolidated net revenue for Vistaprint and its subsidiaries for the fiscal year, adjusted to use the same currency exchange rates as set forth in Vistaprint's budget for the fiscal year.
+"Earnings per share" is defined as EPS on a diluted basis for the results of Vistaprint's operations on a consolidated basis for the fiscal year, calculated in accordance with U.S. GAAP with some exclusions for income or expenses relating to certain specific events that the Committee believes would introduce inaccurate reflections of management-driven performance.